awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 }
 ```

+**Note**
+In the input:
+The `headers` key can only contain single\-value headers\.
+The `multiValueHeaders` key can contain multi\-value headers as well as single\-value headers\.
+If you specify values for both `headers` and `multiValueHeaders`, API Gateway merges them into a single list\.
+If the same key\-value pair is specified in both, only the values from `multiValueHeaders` will appear in the merged list\.

-We illustrate this using the following `POST` request to show an API deployed to `testStage` with a stage variable of `stageVariableName=stageVariableValue`:
+The following `POST` request shows an API deployed to `testStage` with a stage variable of `stageVariableName=stageVariableValue`:

 ```
 POST /testStage/hello/world?name=me HTTP/1.1